• Skip to primary navigation

 2. Start the sauce: In the same pot, sauté the onions, carrot, celery, garlic and herbs until soft and fragrant.
 I like to let the vegetables cook until they are starting to brown to develop as much flavor as possible.
 Pour in the liquid (the wine and stock), stir well and bring to a boil.
 Add the lamb back to the sauce, then cover with a lid.

 3. Braise: Place in a preheated oven.
 Allow to braise for 2-3 hours until the shanks are tender and the gravy has reduced.
-Serve with mashed potatoes, rice or polenta.
+Serve with mashed potatoes, rice or polenta and spoon over the braising liquid.

 Slow-braised lamb shanks